-In Photoshop tutorial, you will learn how to easily recreate the text behind a person effect using non-destructive techniques.
-The example below shows you the image that we’re going to work with, and how the text will look like behind the model.
+In this Photoshop tutorial, you will learn how to easily recreate the text behind a person’s effect using non-destructive techniques.
+The example below shows you the image that we’re going to work with, and what the text will look like behind the model.

 This is a straightforward tutorial that will teach you about selections, Layer Masks, and Text Layers.
 You will also learn useful techniques that will help you with any project.